eddiecmurray/blog/_posts/2020-01-15-tips_for_utilizing_breakout_activities_in_your_classroom.md

 ------

 Breakouts are a great way to teach your students soft skills while reinforcing the key ideas from your lessons and units.
-There are many free online resources to help you get started facilitating these activties as well as creating your own breakout activities.
+There are many free online resources to help you get started facilitating these activities as well as creating your own breakout activities.

 **Photo:** [Pixabay](https://pixabay.com/images/id-913452/)